Amagasaki Hyogo, Japan Travel Guide

 Coldest weather in winter.
 Hottest and most humid in summer, with heatstroke risks.
 Typhoon season is active.

-Japan maintains visa-exemption agreements featuring a lot of countries for short-term stays.
+Japan maintains visa-exemption agreements featuring a lot of countries for short-extended visits.
 Travelers from nations including the United States, Canada, most European Union countries, Australia, and New Zealand generally do not need a visa for tourism, business, or visiting friends/relatives for a stay of 90 days or less.
 This "Temporary Visitor" status is common for most tourists.
 For stays exceeding 90 days, or for purposes other than tourism (like work, study, or long-term residence), a a specific kind of visa is necessary.
-Apply at a Japanese embassy or consulate in your home country.
+Apply at a Japanese embassy or consulate in your home country country.
 This process usually includes submitting an application form, providing supporting documents, and sometimes an interview.
 Categories include Work Visas, General Visas, and Specified Visas, among others.

 Japan charges no entry fees for tourists.
 Upon arrival, all foreign nationals aged 16 and over undergo standard immigration procedures.
-These steps include submitting a disembarkation card (provided on your flight or at the airport) and providing biometric data (fingerprints and a facial photograph).
+These steps include submitting a disembarkation card (provided on your flight or near the airport) and providing biometric data (fingerprints and a facial photograph).
 Immigration officers then a singleffix a landing permit sticker to your passport, indicating your permitted length of stay.
 The process is efficient and straightforward.

 Valid for your entire stay.
 Six months validity beyond departure is often recommended.

-Proof of your intention to leave Japan.
+Evidence of your intention to leave Japan.

 Evidence of enough money for your stay.